mesepulveda/extra-arrow-keys-xmodmap/README.md

 And now you can move using AltGr+[E, S, D, F].
 Other keys can be used following a similar procedure.

 This will only last until the next reboot.
-To make it always available, one way is to write these commands in a shell script (`map_keys.sh`) and run it when you start the system with a "Startup Applications" software like the one available in Linux Mint. **Note:** Don't forget to make it [executable](https://askubuntu.com/questions/229589/how-to-make-a-file-e-g-a-sh-script-executable-so-it-can-be-run-from-a-termi).
+To make it always available, one way is to write these commands in a shell script (`map_keys.sh`) and run it when you start the system with a "Startup Applications" software like the one available in Linux Mint. **Note:** Don't forget to make the script [executable](https://askubuntu.com/questions/229589/how-to-make-a-file-e-g-a-sh-script-executable-so-it-can-be-run-from-a-termi).

 # Useful commands
 1. `xev` to find information about keycode and keycode of a key.